This policy applies to all 16 – 19 fulltime applicants for further education courses at City of Stoke on Trent Sixth Form College.

 - Ensure the admissions process meets the exceptional circumstances of some applicants.

-The College accepts that it is not possible to legislate for every circumstance which might arise in the admissions process and provides guidelines for all staff involved in the admission of students; in particular:
+The College accepts that it is not possible to legislate for every circumstance which might arise in the admissions process and provides guidelines for all staff involved in the admission of students.

 The college introduced a number of changes in September 2006 to provide a framework which could better support individual student choice in order to support achievement.
 We need to ensure that the fundamental aims behind these changes are communicated consistently and effectively to potential students, their parents and the wider educational community.